Shakirullah25/Flutter-tab/README.md

 A simple Flutter app demonstrating tab-based navigation with a responsive AppBar.
 The app showcases the power of Flutter's `TabBar` and `TabBarView` widgets to create a seamless user experience for multi-screen navigation.

-Dummy contents is used for each tab's contents for now and any suggestion of the contents to be put is highly welcome
+Dummy contents are used for each tab's contents for now and any suggestion of the contents to be put is highly welcome

 ---